Jefferson City Dental Care provides sedation options when needed for our young patients.

 Is sedation safe for kids?

-Nitrous oxide, oral sedation, and IV sedation are safe for children when administered by experienced professionals.
+Oral sedation and IV sedation are safe for children when administered by experienced professionals.
 Certified pediatric dentists, oral and maxillofacial surgeons, and anesthesiologists are trained to administer anesthesia to children.

 At Jefferson City Dental Care, we follow the American Academy of Pediatrics (AAP) and the American Academy of Pediatric Dentistry (AAPD) sedation guidelines.

 If a child is especially fearful, the dentist may not be able to administer treatment.
 Some multi-procedure visits take several hours.
 And despite a dentist’s best efforts with localized painkillers, many procedures are quite painful.
 Tooth extraction or filling a large cavity, for example.

 What can parents do to make sure all goes well?

 1. Follow pre-op and post-op instructions to the letter.
 This includes restricting food and drinks prior to the treatment.
 Be thorough when reporting your child’s medical history.
 Make sure you tell Dr. Johnson which medications your child is taking.